 5. YouTube videos

-YouTub videos are a smarter, more fun, and creative way of generating traffic making it one of the best eCommerce traffic sources.
+YouTub videos are a smarter, more fun, and creative way of generating traffic making them one of the best eCommerce traffic sources.
 You can create videos related to your product description in detail, how to use videos, benefits, and videos of the product benefits and reviews.

 This is one of those eCommerce traffic sources which are not just free but can also earn you some profits if done consistently with a minimum number of views, likes, and subscribers.

 However, it could be a difficult task to generate traffic over YouTube of its own.
 I recommend posting videos consistently and that too of very good QUALITY.
 Once you have a great quality video on your channel, start working on the optimization of those, keep a check on keywords you use for your title and description, utilize annotations, and create awareness through your social media channels.